therob3000/comicpress-manager/readme.txt

 == Credits ==

 Big thanks to Tyler Martin for his assistance, bug finding, and with coming up with ComicPress in the first place.
 Additional big thanks to Philip Hofer of Frumph.NET for assistance in debugging problems with Yahoo! hosting and Windows/IIS.
-Also thanks to Danny Burleson, karchesky, tk0169, Tim Hengeveld, and Keith C. Smith for beta testing, the folks at the Lunchbox Funnies forum for finding bugs in the initial releases, and everyone who donated time, money, or equipment to make this software great.
+Also thanks to John LaRusic for the initial code contribution for Write Comic.
+Also thanks to Danny Burleson, karchesky, tk0169, Tim Hengeveld, Keith C. Smith, and philipspence for beta testing, the folks at the Lunchbox Funnies forum for finding bugs in the initial releases, and everyone who donated time, money, or equipment to make this software great.

 ComicPress Manager uses the [Dynarch DHTML Calendar Widget](http://www.dynarch.com/projects/calendar/) for date fields.